trdunsworth/DECCreport3/report_wk37.docx.md

 :::

-Processing times for these calls are longer, somewhere around 5.5 minutes.
+Processing times for these calls are longer, somewhere around 431.5 seconds.
 There are several factors that can impact this.
 The time to make it dispatchable was longer, implying that with these types of calls, it take calltakers longer to get the information necessary in the initial triage to accurately locate and classify the call.
 Another possible issue, in reviewing the dispatch times is that these calls require specialized training and skill sets on the part of the field responders.
 If those responders are already assigned to other calls, this could create the delay as seen here.
 As these values change over time, we should be able to build better pictures and determine the delay points and create strategies to ameliorate them.

 ## Conclusion